Table of Contents

 In spring the mated queen starts laying eggs.
 These develop into workers which build up the nest.
 Later in the summer new winged queens and males are produced, the males from unfertilized eggs.
 Life in the ant colony centers on the queen.

-She is carefully tended by the workers who feed her a regurgitated sugar-rich fluid which was gathered as honeydew from aphids, or from the nectarines of flowers.
+She is carefully tended by the workers who feed her a regurgitated sugar-rich fluid that was gathered as honeydew from aphids, or from the nectarines of flowers.
 The queen’s eggs are taken to special brood chambers and guarded and the larvae, when they hatch, are fed and cleaned.

 Foraging